 look more like yourself than ever."

 One of Those Things's central dramatic conflict confronts how the conspicuous ethics of those society views as persons of principle can be compromised (if not outright betrayed) when unobserved.
-These days it has become almost a social cliche to discover that the married, anti-gay legislator to be a closet case with a male lover on the side, or the bible-thumping, "family values" politician to be a morally corrupt adulterer.
+These days it has become almost a social cliche to discover that the married, anti-gay legislator is a closet case with a male lover on the side, or the bible-thumping, "family values" politician to be a morally corrupt adulterer.
 But this doesn't mean we've grown any more savvy in understanding human nature, nor does it explain why we so persistently cling to the false notion that anything which makes a human being valuable is something perceptible to the eye.

 |Behind Closed Doors|